yii2tech/illuminate/docs/strategy-convince-project-owner.md

 After all, you are the one, who will benefit from the result.
 It may make sense for you to spend extra time for the process to save more in the future.

+One way or another, the project migration is nearly impossible to be complete in the scope of the single development sprint.
+Most likely, this process will spread over several months, during which you should periodically reserve some time for it.
+The project may continue to evolve and receive new features, while framework migration task will be performed in parallel.

-If you started the project migration, and project owner ask you to implement new feature, you should always answer with something like this: "Normally this would take X days, but since we using new framework now it cost us just X-Y days".
+If you started the project migration, and project owner ask you to implement new feature, you should always answer with something like this: "Normally this would take X days, but since we using new framework now, it cost us just a portion of this time".
 Such tactics will simplify further negotiations about finalizing migration process for you.